dlithio/emily-exam-practice/docs/new-steps.md

 ---

 ### Step 12.2: Update Loading Messages
-**Task:** Make loading states more informative **Actions:**
+**Task:** Make loading states informative without revealing problem details **Actions:**
-- When generating problem, show:
+- When generating problem, show generic loading messages with progress spinner
-  - Selected dataset topic
-  - Selected skills (for medium/hard)
+- Loading messages should NEVER reveal:
+  - Dataset topic/domain
+  - Skills being tested
-  - Progress spinner
+  - Problem difficulty
+- All of this information should remain hidden until user clicks "Reveal Problem Info"
 - Examples:
-  - Easy: "Generating problem about library books using filter_rows..."
+  - Easy: "Generating new practice problem..."
-  - Medium: "Generating problem about restaurant orders combining filter_rows and aggregations..."
+  - Medium: "Generating new practice problem..."
-  - Hard: "Generating complex problem about flight bookings combining joins, filter_rows, derived_column, and order_by with CTEs..."
+  - Hard: "Generating new practice problem..."
+  - Or use a single message: "Generating practice problem..." with a spinner
+- Optional: Add variety to loading messages without revealing content:
+  - "Creating your next challenge..."
+  - "Preparing a new problem..."
+  - "Generating practice problem..."

 **Verification:**
-- Loading messages should be clear and informative
+- Loading messages should not reveal any hints about the problem
-- Should give insight into what's being generated without spoiling the problem
+- All problem details (topic, difficulty, skills) remain hidden until "Reveal Problem Info" is clicked
+- Consistent with existing design principle from summary.md: "Loading messages also never reveal the topic to avoid giving hints"

 ---